"The Era of AI Clicks" Breaking Through with Principles: Node.js and CS Part 1 - V8 and Core Deconstruction

 Core Module Reverse Engineering (Pure JavaScript Implementation)

-→ Equip yourself with the perspective of a framework designer by implementing the seemingly magical EventEmitter from scratch, combining hash maps (O(1)), the observer pattern, closures, and reverse loops.
+→ You will gain the perspective of a framework designer by implementing the seemingly magical EventEmitter from scratch, combining hash maps (O(1)), the observer pattern, closures, and reverse loops.

 Complete control over the three paths of asynchronous I/O (Promise, Callback, Sync)